Logo

 4.

-Mario Lanza made his opera debut as Fenton in Otto Nicolai's The Merry Wives of Windsor at the Berkshire Music Festival in Tanglewood on August 7,1942 after a period of study with conductors Boris Goldovsky and Leonard Bernstein.
+Mario Lanza made the first of his few appearances in opera as Fenton in Otto Nicolai's The Merry Wives of Windsor at the Berkshire Music Festival in Tanglewood on August 7,1942, after a period of study with conductors Boris Goldovsky and Leonard Bernstein.

 5.

-Mario Lanza's budding operatic career was interrupted in World War II when he was assigned to Special Services in the US Army Air Corps.
+Mario Lanza's aspiring operatic career was interrupted in World War II when he was assigned to Special Services in the US Army Air Corps.

 6.